 The ASCAP Foundation Jerry Ragovoy Award is established by Jerry’s widow, Bev Ragovoy, to commemorate the life and career of the great R&B, Rock and Pop songwriter, Jerry Ragovoy.
 The East Coast Pop Songwriters Workshop is renamed The ASCAP Foundation Jerry Ragovoy Songwriters Workshop, also made possible through the financial support of Bev.
 Jerry wrote or co-wrote such classic hits as "Piece of My Heart," "Time Is on My Side," "Cry Baby," "Get It While You Can," "Stay with Me Baby" and "Pata Pata."

 The ASCAP Foundation Marvin Hamlisch Broadway Conductors Program is established as a way to celebrate the memory of the incomparable Marvin Hamlisch.
-The inaugural program launches in June of 2013 with the selection of 10 young aspiring musical theater conductors ranging in age from 17-30 for the 4-day intensive workshop.
-The workshop will include Master Classes with Broadway conductors, musicians, performers and a visit to an orchestra pit during a live performance.
-The workshop will culminate with each participant conducting an orchestra ensemble.
+The inaugural program was launched in June of 2013 with the selection of 10 young aspiring musical theater conductors ranging in age from 17-30 for a 4-day intensive workshop.
+The workshop included Master Classes with Broadway conductors, musicians, performers and a visit to an orchestra pit during a live performance.
+The workshop culminated with each participant conducting an orchestra ensemble.